 Aspen pads will give you the best cooling capacity for standard coolers.
-They come in two sizes 1 inch and 2 inch.
+They come in two sizes: 1-inch or 2-inch.
 The thicker the pad the more water it can absorb.
 Aspen pads are made of aspen fibers woven together.
 Since the fibers are a natural material they hold water inside the pads better than synthetic pads.
 It’s important for pads to hold water and stay saturated to keep cool air blowing through your home.
-If the pad is not staying wet, you’ll just blow hot air in your home.
+If the pad is not staying wet, you’ll just blow hot air into your home.

 So what’s the catch?

 The downside to aspen evaporative cooler pads is they deteriorate throughout the year.
 Plus as they fall apart their fibers can clog your pump and distribution tubes.
 When this happens the fan will blow hot air only because the pads aren’t getting wet.
 Also, as they deteriorate they sag and cause hot spots.
 Hot spots are areas where the pad has fallen and the fan is just blowing hot air from outside.
 In order to maximize cooling effectiveness, the pads need to stay wet and saturated.
 Also, it’s important to note that these pads need to be replaced every year prior to each season.
 This will maximize cooling and help prevent clogging your pump or water distribution tubes.

 What’s the alternative?

 So there is only one other type of pad available for standard evaporative coolers.
 Unfortunately, they do not have the same cooling capacity as the aspen pads.
 We don’t recommend using this type of pad for your evaporative coolers.
 They tend to fall apart very easily.
 TLC will always install aspen pads unless a customer supplies the blue synthetic pads.
 You can read more about them below.